-• "cause" means the officer's separation by us for any of the following reasons: (i) the officer's willful or gross neglect and material failure to perform his or her duties and responsibilities to us, including but not limited to a failure to cooperate with us in any investigation or formal proceeding; (ii) the officer's commission of any act of fraud, embezzlement, dishonesty or any other intentional misconduct in connection with the officer's responsibilities as an employee that is materially injurious to us; (iii) the unauthorized use or disclosure by the officer of any of our proprietary information or trade secrets or any other party to whom the officer is convicted of, or enters a no contest plea to, a felony; or (v) the officer's breach of any of the officer's material obligations under any policy, written agreement or covenant with us (including the officer's offer letter).
+• "cause" means the officer's separation by us for any of the following reasons: (i) the officer's willful or gross neglect and material failure to perform his or her duties and responsibilities to us, including but not limited to a failure to cooperate with us in any investigation or formal proceeding; (ii) the officer's commission of any act of fraud, embezzlement, dishonesty or any other intentional misconduct in connection with the officer's responsibilities as an employee that is materially injurious to us; (iii) the unauthorized use or disclosure by the officer of any of our proprietary information or trade secrets or any other party to whom the officer owes an obligation of nondisclosure as a result of the officer's relationship with us; (iv) the officer is convicted of, or enters a no contest plea to, a felony; or (v) the officer's breach of any of the officer's material obligations under any policy, written agreement or covenant with us (including the officer's offer letter).
 A termination of employment under subparts (i), (iii) and (v) shall not be deemed cause unless the officer has first been given specific written notice of subpart and facts relied upon and thirty days to cure.
 The determination as to whether the officer is being terminated for cause, and whether the officer has cured any such actions or inactions during any thirty day cure period with respect to subparts (i), (iii) and (v) and with respect to subpart (v) whether such breach is capable of being cured, shall be made in good faith by our board of directors.